 - I’ll trim my pie crust edges.
 Mine, this time, were just way too fat and annoying.
 You don’t need that much crust.

-Dave, the boyfriend, liked this pie a lot except he wanted it spinach-free.
+My friend Dave, liked this pie a lot except he wanted it spinach-free.
 I love spinach, but Dave is only so-so about it.
 Really, the spinach could be optional here, it doesn’t help ‘make’ the pie, like the cheese and tarragon do, so it could be left out.
 He also wanted chicken in his, to which I said, “Well, that defeats the whole veggie pot pie idea now doesn’t it?”
-I’d really like to get some cute mini-pie plates, then I can make Dave an organic chicken pie, but keep mine meat-free.

 Overall, this is the best vegetable pot pie recipe I’ve ever tried.
 I love that it’s adaptable too!
 Let me know if you make this, and what you think in the comments.
 If you change it up, let me know about that too.